 Scientists working with this theory believe that aging is the outcome of damage that has been inflicted on the body by environmental factors over time.
 These factors cause body cells and tissues to experience wear and tear, inhibiting their ability to function as they should.
 This damage can be caused by different factors, including free radicals present in the body.
 When an organism uses up oxygen very fast, the likelihood of it dying quicker is raised.

-The rate of living theory holds that living creatures, including humans, have an exact number of breaths, heartbeats and other rates.
+The rate of living theory holds that living creatures, including humans, have an exact number of breaths, heartbeats, and other rates.
 This is the oldest theory of aging.
 The people of old thought the human body was like a machine that is subject to depreciation.

 The number of cross-linked protein molecules in the human body rises with time, hindering the functioning of these molecules.
 The process is usually slow and complex.
-But with time, these molecules can build up in body tissues such as the lung, arteries, cartilage and tendons causing a change in functions.
-Cross linking causes these tissues to become stiff and could lead to unpleasant conditions such as arthritis.
+But with time, these molecules can build up in body tissues such as the lung, arteries, cartilage, and tendons causing a change in functions.
+Cross-linking causes these tissues to become stiff and could lead to unpleasant conditions such as arthritis.
 For instance, when eye lenses become stiff, cataracts could result.

 Aging has also been attributed to DNA damage.
 What we see as signs of aging could be the effects of the state of genes as time passes.
 Human DNA is always reproducing and there is the possibility of a cell duplicating itself improperly.
-Exposure to toxins, radiation and ultraviolet light can also cause cells to mutate.
+Exposure to toxins, radiation, and ultraviolet light can also cause cells to mutate.

 Evidence of Error Theory

 The error theory of aging sounds valid to a degree, but it lacks sufficient evidence to back it.
 It has been proven that the human body cannot be correctly seen in the same light as a machine since it possesses the ability to regenerate or repair some damaged parts.
-To put things in the right context, it is more valid to see diminishing function, which is considered the tear half of “wear and tear,” as the effect of aging rather than its cause.

 In addition, the revised version of this theory agrees that it is not possible to determine how long a person may live by merely assessing the rate of their heartbeats.
-Researchers have studied how fast an organism uses oxygen and concluded that species with fastest oxygen metabolism rate tend to die quickest.
+Researchers have studied how fast an organism uses oxygen and concluded that species with the fastest oxygen metabolism rate tend to die quickest.
 Slightly rapid heartbeat leads to faster oxygen metabolism and, hence, a shorter lifespan.

-In a study, a group of mice where genetically engineered by researchers to have a hypothalamus defect so that they can experience over-exertion.
+In a study, a group of mice was genetically engineered by researchers to have a hypothalamus defect so that they can experience over-exertion.
 The hypothalamus is placed near the temperature control center, causing the mice brain to overheat and lowering the core temperature.
 A drop in temperature of .6 degrees Celsius was observed and this helped to prolong the life of the mice by between 12 and 20 percent.
 Oxygen metabolism is slowed by the lower temperature which could also have effects on other systems.

 The error theory focuses specifically on how long species live, but it fails to explain what factors determine the lifespan of individual species.
-If an individual that lives to age 90 is said to have had more heartbeats, taken more breaths or metabolized more oxygen than another that lives to 75, what could be said to have been the cause?
+If an individual that lives to age 90 is said to have had more heartbeats, taken more breaths, or metabolized more oxygen than another that lives to 75, what could be said to have been the cause?
 Little to no data is available to show that a slower metabolism can help you live longer, so don’t be too eager to have that.
-As a matter of fact, a slower metabolism exposes you to greater risk of suffering nutrition-related conditions or becoming obese.
+As a matter of fact, a slower metabolism exposes you to a greater risk of suffering nutrition-related conditions or becoming obese.

 It has been observed in some studies on mice that increasing intake of antioxidant-rich foods can help to suppress signs of aging.
 As helpful as antioxidants may be in slowing aging, though, free radicals are only part of the factors that cause the problem and do not fully explain the process.
-However, a bit of credit must be given to the error theory of aging for showing that free radicals contribute to onset of signs of aging.
+However, a bit of credit must be given to the error theory of aging for showing that free radicals contribute to the onset of signs of aging.

 Diverse factors are obviously responsible for aging and most times you do not have any control over them.
 But there are some things you can do to slow the process.
 These include: